J-Kuscheln/Ekalaya/README.md

   -Member can only read
   -Leader Automatically to Edit Page

+Bug found:
+- double Email address not created (good), but no notification!

 Should be added:
 - "Take Leadership" from project with no leader
 - Add new entity to contain projects with no leader